View on GitHub

 Concept

-Prioritize simple and maintainable TOML descriptions.
+We prioritize simple and easily maintainable TOML descriptions.

 Usage Scenarios

-For more advanced functionalities, consider other applications.
+If you need more advanced features, consider other applications.

 Development